Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### They should only be able to assume roles that provide the level of access they need
+### They should only be able to assume roles that provide required access

 +++